 eForms Logo

-A Missouri residential real estate purchase and sale agreement is a contract between a buyer that offers to buy real estate from a seller for a negotiated price.
+A Missouri residential purchase agreement is a contract between the buyer and the seller of a residential property.
 The agreement acts as a binding offer until accepted by the seller.
-At the time of acceptance, the earnest money deposit must be paid by the buyer with any due diligence or contingencies to be fulfilled until the closing date.
+At the time of acceptance, the buyer must pay the earnest money deposit with any contingencies to be fulfilled before the closing date.

 Lead-Based Paint Disclosure – This statement must be given to buyers who are purchasing homes built before the year 1978 and informs them of the possible use of toxic lead-based paint on the premises.